mindkin/hourfleet/docs/index.md

 * [Customizing Your Car Share](configure.html).
 There is lots to customize.
 Here is what you can configure to brand and make your car sharing network your own business.
 * [Notifications](notifications.html).
 Manage email and SMS notifications sent to your borrowers and car owners.
 * [Insurance](insurance.html).
 Supporting your insurance provider
 * [Integrations](integrations.html).
 Learn about the third-party platform that Hourfleet integrates with.
-Currently only [Stripe](http://stripe.com) is mandatory.
+[Stripe](http://stripe.com) integration is mandatory for your Car Share.

 ## Establishing Your Car Share